rnoyelle/deep_neuro/README.md

 `. prep_data.sh -u <user_name> -s <session> -t <trial_length>`.

-The `trial_length` parameter is optional and set to 500 ms by default.
 How pre-processing using the matnpy module works is that it cuts every trial of a given session into five intervals:
 * pre-sample (500 ms before stimulus onset)
 * sample (500 ms after stimulus onset)